finneyj/JoesGame/README.md

 # JoesGame
-A simple example of collaborative software development
+A simple example of collaborative software development.